-Steiner students cater for all students – every child is unique, and we work with each individual throughout their development and education.
+Steiner schools cater for all students – every child is unique, and we work with each individual throughout their development and education.

 There is not a higher level of special needs students at Steiner schools than at any other schools.

 Popularity of Steiner Schools

 Steiner Schools have been operating in Australia for more than 60 years and are growing in popularity locally and globally.
-In Australia, 17 new schools opened in the last decade, and Steiner-based streams have been being introduced to several state schools in South Australia and Victoria.
+In Australia, 17 new schools opened in the last decade, and Steiner-based streams have been introduced to several state schools in South Australia and Victoria.
 There are over 50 Steiner schools across Australia with more scheduled to open.